Analyze SERP Backlink Profiles in Bulk for SEO Using Python

 - Access to a Linux installation (I recommend Ubuntu) or Google Colab

-- SERPapi or similar service (will need to modify API call if not SERPapi)
+- SERPapi or similar service (you will need to modify the API call if not using SERPapi)

 Install Python Modules

-The only module that likely needs to be installed for your environment is the SERPapi module vaguely called google-search-results.
-If you are in a notebook don’t forget the exclamation mark in front.
+The only module you’ll likely need to install is the SERPapi client, published as google-search-results.
+If you are in a notebook, don’t forget the leading exclamation mark when running shell commands.

 pip3 install google-search-results